 The Energy Building is the centerpiece of NYU Langone’s plan to become a resilient and reliable medical center and a leader in sustainability by reducing our contribution to global warming as a result of clean and efficient energy use.

-With a new combined heat and power (CHP) plant, emergency generators, and boilers in the building, NYU Langone will be completely self-sufficient in the event of a utility power interruption, with two different sources of backup power for our critical areas.
+With a new combined heat and power (CHP) plant, emergency generators, and boilers in the building, the Energy Building affords NYU Langone the capacity to be completely self-sufficient in the event of a utility power interruption, with two different sources of backup power for our critical areas.